KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Background

+LD50 (or median lethal dose) is a toxicity unit that measures the dose of a substance that is required to kill half the members of a tested population.

-The subject of both statements is the same, ``Marie Curie'' (Q7286), and their snak (claim) is of the form property-value where: the property of both is ``award received'' (P166), the value of~(i) is ``Nobel Prize in Physics'' (Q38104), and the value of~(ii) is ``Willard Gibbs Award'' (Q902788).
-The data model distinguishes between two types of entities: items (identified with ``Q'') and properties (identified with ``P'').
+The subject of statements~\eqref{eq:stmt1} and~\eqref{eq:stmt2} is the same, ``benzene'' (Q2270).
+Their snak is of the form property-value.
+The property of both is ``median lethal dose (LD50)'' (P2240).
+The value of~\eqref{eq:stmt1} is ``4{,}700 $\pm$1 mg/kg'' and the value of~\eqref{eq:stmt2} is ``88 $\pm$1 mg/kg''.
+Note that the data model distinguishes between items (identified with ``Q'') and properties (identified with ``P'').
+Only the latter can occur as the first component of snaks.